 People and lifestyle in Chile

-Latin Americans are often stereotyped as loud, vivacious, passionate and energetic people, and there is some truth to this image.
-Chileans tend to lead very active lifestyles, which isn't surprising in a country with kilometres of beaches and extensive ski slopes.
+Latin Americans are often stereotyped as loud, vivacious, passionate and energetic people, and there is some truth to this perception.
+Chileans tend to lead very active lifestyles, which isn't surprising in a country with kilometres of beaches and plentiful ski slopes.

-Learning to balance an active social life with a busy work week is key to surviving in Chile as an expat.
-Meals are central to forming connections and as such, they are quite big social events that often last into the early hours of the morning.
+Learning to balance an active social life with a busy work week is key to making the most of Chile as an expat.
+Meals are central to forming connections and, as such, they are quite big social events that often last into the early hours of the morning.
 With this potential for late nights, work tends to start later in the morning and the "lunch hour" is often on the long side.

 Time in Chile

-The pace of life in Chile can seem slower than that of many Western countries.
+The pace of life in Chile can seem slower than in many Western countries.
 It is not uncommon for a Chilean business associate to arrive late for an appointment or meeting.
-Locals tend to focus their time on interacting with people and family, rather than making a desk and computer screen the focal point of their existence.
-Many expats moving to Chile find their new lifestyle choice a refreshing and exciting one.
+Locals tend to spend their time interacting with people and family, rather than at a desk in front of a computer screen.
+This may mean Chilean colleagues take a while to get down to work and often put in overtime to finish their tasks.
+However, many expats moving to Chile adapt quickly and even find their new lifestyle a refreshing and exciting one.